 This information is compiled by the Montgomery Floyd Regional Library staff.
-For official information, contact the Floyd County Office of Voter Registration, the Montgomery County Office of Voter Registration, or the Virginia State Board of Elections.
+For official information, contact the Floyd County Voter Registrar’s office, the Montgomery County Voter Registrar’s office, or the Virginia Department of Elections.

 Voter Registration Information

-Voter Registration has closed for the November 2014 General Election.
+Voter Registration deadline for the November 2016 General Election is

 Voter ID Information

 State law requires all voters to provide an acceptable form of photo identification at the polls.
 If you don’t have an approved form of photo ID, you can apply for a free Virginia Voter Photo ID Card at your local voter registration office (even on Election Day).
 The form is easy!

 Voters who do not bring an acceptable form of ID to the polls will vote on a provisional ballot.
 This ballot will only be counted if the local electoral board receives a copy of your ID by noon on the Friday after the election.

 Floyd and Montgomery County Ballots

 Below are all of the possible contests in Floyd and Montgomery Counties.
 What is on an individual's ballot will depend upon the county, district, and/or town in which one resides.